 Remote Work allows for increased productivity through quiet time, an opportunity for uninterrupted projects, reduced energy consumption, and the feeling of empowerment and control of their work by employees.

 Remote Work, also referred to as "flexplace," is an arrangement in which an employee performs work at a remote worksite (such as home, library or business center) for a specified portion of the workweek.
-Telework may be long term, regularly scheduled and ongoing, or short term in response to a event such as hazardous air quality, environmental events, or other situational workplace/schools closure.
-Short term telework in response to a crisis is an agreement with one's direct supervisor and has a separate page for advice: Telework During Workplace Disruptions and a different agreement form.
+Remote work may be long term, regularly scheduled and ongoing, or short term in response to a event such as hazardous air quality, environmental events, or other situational workplace/schools closure.

 Request and Approval